bids-standard/bids-starter-kit/CONTRIBUTING.md

 ## Recognizing contributions

 BIDS follows the [all-contributors](https://github.com/kentcdodds/all-contributors#emoji-key) specification, so we welcome and recognize all contributions from documentation to testing to code development.
+You can see a list of current contributors in the [BIDS specification](https://docs.google.com/document/d/1HFUkAEE-pB-angVcYe6pf_-fVf4sCpOHKesUvfb8Grc/edit#heading=h.hds2i7ii7hjo)

 ## Thank you!